schwab-lab/annotateCSF/Readme.md

 ## 3. Testing Dataset
 For demonstration purposes, we provide a small test data set that you can use to get acquainted with the program.

-Use the data in the folder `test_data`, for your first experiments with annotateCSF.
+Use the data in the folder [test_data](test_data), for your first experiments with annotateCSF.

-Please note that you have to download the measurement data `matrix.mtx` in the folder `test_data/10x_csf` from the following source: https://zenodo.org/record/6795112
+Please note that you have to download the measurement data `matrix.mtx` in the folder `test_data/10x_csf` from the following source: https://zenodo.org/record/6913704
 (This will be done by the startup script.)

 ## 4. The GUI